Techtonica/curriculum/projects/eventonica-react.md

 ### Primary Goals
 * Get experience writing your own React code
 * By the end of this project, you should have a full-stack app you wrote including the database, backend, and frontend, all working together.

 ### Overview/Instructions
 In this project, you'll create a React frontend for your Eventonica API.
+You will have less than 2 days, so be aware of your pace.

 #### Step 1: Design your UI